The Hideous Sun Demon: Filming

-The film was one of the first to use practical locations during shooting.
+The Hideous Sun Demon was one of the first to use practical locations during shooting.
 According to Clarke, "When we needed a scene in a bar, we went to Santa Monica and asked a guy how much money he would charge to let us come in and shoot scenes in his bar".
-Because Clarke also acted in the film, editor and co-writer Tom Boutross served as co-director on the film.
-The main character's home in the film was located on Lafayette Boulevard in Los Angeles, which is no longer standing.
-The four-story rooming house was rented for 5–6 weekend days for $25 per day.
-The exterior shots of the character's house were shot in a different location around Glendale Hill.
+Editor and co-writer Tom Boutross stepped in as co-director in scenes that required Clarke to be on camera.
+McKenna's home in the film was located on Lafayette Boulevard in Los Angeles, which is no longer standing.
+The four-story rooming house was rented for five to six weekend days for $25 per day.
+The exterior shots of the house were filmed in a different location around Glendale Hill.
 A scene in the film where a transformed McKenna graphically crushes a rat with his bare hands was not in the script, and was improvised while on location.
 The effect was accomplished by placing ketchup on the rat; Clarke would then gently squeeze the rat, making the ketchup ooze from his fingers.
 This scene was removed from prints that were released on television, but was later restored.

 Coastal scenes were filmed at Bass Rock and near Trancas, while other scenes were filmed near Signal Hill.
 Additional coastal scenes were filmed in Malibu.
 The film's climax was filmed around the area of the Union Station train depot.
 The large gas tank, which stood over 300 feet tall, was made available to the cast and crew by the Southern California Gas Company.
 Filming at this location proved to be a challenge, as the cast and crew had trouble communicating with each other, with Clarke attempting to direct the film crew while on top of the large structure.

 The title monster was designed by production designer Richard Cassarino, who created the suit for $500, and was built over a diver's wetsuit.
 Conditions inside the suit were very hot; combined with the humid weather, this caused Clarke, who performed his own stunts in the film, to sweat profusely.
-The original mask is currently owned by archivist and occasional actor Bob Burns.
+The original mask is currently owned by archivist and occasional actor Bob Burns III.
 Cassarino later worked as production designer for the 1958 film Hell Squad, and also was responsible for designing the sea creature costume in the science fiction film Destination Inner Space (1966).